 - Satellite: enables to search for satellite data.
-The search request is dispatched to the appropriate backend data provider.
-For most parameter configurations this will be the CREODIAS EO catalogue3.
+The search request is dispatched to the CREODIAS EO catalogue.
 The list of available satellites can be seen in the drop-down menu of the 'Mission' parameter. - Reference: enables to search for data uploaded by or made available to the user. - F-TEP Products: enables to search for products previously processed in F-TEP.